App Inventor Classic • App Inventor Classic • FOR APP INVENTOR 2 CLICK HERE • App Inventor Classic • App Inventor Classic

 The orange "Create" button at the top right of every page of this site links to App Inventor 2.

 To get to App Inventor Classic, click the Invent button to the right.
 (Only available on this page!)

-As of December 3, 2013, visitors to appinventor.mit.edu will find that page of links to App Inventor 1 have been replaced by an introduction to App Inventor 2.
+As of December 3, 2013, links to App Inventor 1 on the appinventor.mit.edu Web page were replaced by an introduction to App Inventor 2.
 But App Inventor 1 is still here, and your App Inventor 1 projects are still here.
 You can find them at the same site as always-- beta.appinventor.mit.edu.

-App Inventor (now called "App Inventor Classic") and App Inventor 2 are very similar, but they are not the same system, and projects downloaded from App Inventor Classic cannot be loaded in App Inventor 2.
+The original App Inventor (now called "App Inventor Classic") and App Inventor 2 are not the same system, and projects downloaded from App Inventor Classic cannot be loaded in App Inventor 2.